 Let’s dig a bit deeper and reveal some of the main reasons that may fail you in implementing Kanban at your work process.

 The Kanban method looks simple, but many teams fail very early in their attempt to implement it.
 Before you begin with Kanban implementation, you need to educate your team about what is going to happen.
 Many managers are tempted to use Kanban, because of its popularity without even realizing that it is a whole new world.
 So before adopting it, explain to your team members what are the main Kanban principles and practices, and what are the advantages of using such a system.
 In doing so, you will avoid future resistance and misconceptions about the positive impact that Kanban actually has on their workflow.

 Replace the Whole Process.
 The Current One Doesn’t Work.

-You may be tempted to present a whole new work process when applying Kanban.
+You may be tempted to present a whole new work process when implementing a Kanban system.
 But the approach of starting everything from zero may cause you a lot of trouble.
-Fundamental changes generate a lot of stress and uncertainty.
+The implementation of a Kanban system is a fundamental change.
+Such changes generate a lot of stress and uncertainty.
 Those two are the main reasons your team’s productivity and efficiency may drop dramatically.
 This is the exact opposite of what your purpose is.